ajomuch92/vue-tailwind-elements/README.md

 # Vue Tailwind Elements
-A light library of components based on [Tailwind Elements](https://tailwind-elements.com/) and [Tailwind 2](https://v2.tailwindcss.com/) for Vuejs.
+A light library of components based on [Tailwind Elements](https://tailwind-elements.com/) and [Tailwind](https://v2.tailwindcss.com/) for Vuejs.
 Currently, there are more than 40 components including custom directives and icon utility.

 ### New Features 💥